Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Companies' Representations

-\subsection{Collecting Privacy Policies}
+\subsubsection{Collecting privacy policies.}

-First, we obtain the privacy policy of Amazon (platform) from its website~\cite{amazon_privacy_policy}.
-This applies to all Amazon products, including Alexa.
-Alexa and its privacy controls are further described on the Alexa website~\cite{AlexaPrivacyExplained}.
-We then download skills' policies using a Puppeteer~\cite{Puppeteer} based crawler.
-We crawl the webpage of each skill, attempt to find the privacy policy link, and download it if there is one.
-Recall from Section~\ref{sec:simulating-skill-personas} that we experiment with 450 skills: nine categories, top-50 skills per category.
-Among the 450 skills, only 214 (47.6\%) skills provide links to their privacy policies and only 188 privacy policies can be downloaded.
-This is higher than the statistics reported by prior work~\cite{Lentzsch2021Hey}, which identified that only 28.5\% of the skills provide a privacy policy link~\cite{Lentzsch2021Hey}.
-Among the 188 obtained privacy policies, 129 do not even mention Alexa or Amazon in their text.
-They are mostly generic and apply to various products from the same developer---not specific to Alexa skills.
+We download skills' privacy policies from the \textit{Developer Privacy Policy} link on the skill installation page.
+Recall from Section~\ref{sec:simulating-skill-personas} that we experiment with 450 skills, i.e., top-50 skills from nine categories.
+Among the 450 skills, only 214 (47.6\%) skills provide privacy policy links on their installation pages.
+The percentage is higher than the statistics reported by prior work~\cite{Lentzsch2021Hey}, which identified that only 28.5\% of the skills provide a privacy policy link.
+We surmise that it could be because we investigate popular skills.
+Unfortunately, only 188 skills out of 214 provide a valid privacy policy link.
+Further, among the 188 obtained privacy policies, 129 do not even mention the word ``Alexa'' or ``Amazon'' in their text.
+We manually read many of the privacy policies, and notice that they are mostly generic and apply to several products from the same developer.
+Thus, they do not seem to be specific to Alexa skills.